-A college's Disciplinary Committee affords the student against whom a complaint has been made.
-When the student has been interim suspended pending the Formal Disciplinary Hearing, the student shall have the right to a Formal Disciplinary Hearing within five (5) seven (7) academic days of the start of the suspension.
+A college's Disciplinary Committee provides students, against whom a compliant has been made, the opportunity to communicate their position on the allegations brought forward.
+When the student has been interim suspended pending the Formal Disciplinary Hearing, the student shall have the right to a Formal Disciplinary Hearing within five (5) academic days of the start of the suspension.
 The student shall be allowed to bring no more than one (1) observer; which includes, but is not limited to: family members, faculty, staff, and or students.
 These individuals are not allowed to speak in the actual hearing.
+If a student fails to appear when the case is called for a hearing, without just cause, the hearing may proceed in the student's absence and the student will forfeit the right to appeal all final determinations.
+If there are any questions as to what constitutues just cause, the District Office Judicial Affairs team will be consulted.